bernaferrari/FigmaToCode/README.md

 ## How it works

 This plugin takes an unconventional approach to improve code quality: it optimizes the layout before the conversion to code even begins.
 The standard Figma [Nodes](https://www.figma.com/plugin-docs/api/nodes/) (what represents each layer) is a joy to work with, but it can't modify a layer without modifying the user project.
 For this reason, I decided to virtualize it, remaking the official implementation and naming them `AltNodes`.
-During the process to convert a `Node` into an `AltNode`, the plugin does the following:
+During the process of converting a `Node` into an `AltNode`, the plugin does the following:

 ![Conversion Workflow](assets/workflow.png)